 However, there are other substances that can have a similar smell to propane.
 Some examples include:

-If you are unsure what is causing a strong, unpleasant smell in your home, it is always best to err on the side of caution and call a qualified technician to check for any gas leaks and repair them as necessary.
+If you are unsure what is causing a strong, unpleasant odor in your home, it is always best to err on the side of caution and call a qualified technician to check for any gas leaks and repair them as necessary.
 Do not use any appliances or ignition sources until the problem has been fixed.

 Checking for propane leaks

 You can repair a small leak by tightening the fittings on the propane appliances.
-If the smell does not go away, there may be a large leak.
+If the odor does not go away, there may be a large leak.
 To check for a large leak, turn off the propane tank’s main valve.
 If the smell goes away, the leak is probably large.
 You can repair a large leak by contacting a propane supplier.

 If you smell propane, what should you do?